not-an-aardvark/eslint-rule-composer/README.md

 ]);
 ```

-You can access options set on a rule.
+You can access rule's options and [shared settings](https://eslint.org/docs/user-guide/configuring#adding-shared-settings) from the current ESLint configuration.
 The following example creates a modified version of the [`no-unused-expressions`](https://eslint.org/docs/rules/no-unused-expressions) rule which accepts a list of exceptions.

 ```js